 Patients can help avoid malpractice by becoming their own advocates and learning everything they can about their specific medical conditions, researching all prescribed medications and other treatments, and investigating doctors before deciding on which one is the best fit for them.

+is not your fault.
+A health care professional’s negligence, whether by act or omission, is his own responsibility.
 However, it’s still important to be your own advocate by educating yourself about your medical condition, fully researching and understanding your medications and other treatments, and “interviewing

+First, educate yourself about your specific medical condition.
+Look for scholarly documents on your specific illness or disorder at your local library or on reputable medical websites.
 Plus, there are many advocacy and even government organizations out there that provide educational literature about specific conditions.
 For example, if you’ve been diagnosed with cancer, you’d greatly benefit from reaching out to the American Cancer Society

 Second, research any medications

 and other treatments you’re prescribed.
 Don’t just blindly swallow a pill; read up on its side effects and any other potential risks as well as any clinical trials and studies you can find.
 Talk with your doctor about all possible options and work with him or her to make the best possible decision for your condition.
 Also Read : Top 10 Things You Want to Know About Medical Malpractice Cases

 Third, instead of making a doctor’s appointment with the first website or number you see listed – or just accepting the specialist referral your primary care physician recommends – do some research.